Huang-Libo/Notebook/Ruby/Homebrew/ManPage.md

 - `--patch`:
   Patches for *`formula`* will be applied to the unpacked source.
 - `-g`, `--git`:
-  Initialise a Git repository in the unpacked source.
+  Initialize a Git repository in the unpacked source.
 This is useful for creating patches for the software.
 - `-f`, `--force`:
   Overwrite the destination directory if it already exists.